 Some IDX website template companies do offer listing feeds that are indexable, but as mentioned above, regardless of if your IDX feed is indexable or not, if your website isn’t authoritative, your competitors are likely going to beat you out anyways, so being indexable doesn’t make a lot of difference unless you have a solid, well-thought-out strategy in place and a website with a lot of authority in Google eyes.

-Want to plan your digital strategy on your own, and set your business up for success?
-Download our workbook: ‘The Digital Business Planning Workbook’.
-It’s a self-guided, interactive, strategic workbook where you answer questions about branding, SEO, content, design, and a lot more, so you can set goals for your website and your digital marketing efforts.
+Want to plan your digital marketing strategy on your own, and set your business up for success?
+Download our workbook: ‘The Digital Marketing Planning Workbook’.
+It’s a self-guided, interactive workbook, where you answer questions about your marketing goals, brand and content strategy, lead generation plan, and a lot more, to get insight into the effectiveness of your overall digital marketing plan.
 And, it’s free to download.